Bamboo: Mythology

 In a Chinese legend, the Emperor Yao gave two of his daughters to the future Emperor Shun as a test for his potential to rule.
 Shun passed the test of being able to run his household with the two emperor's daughters as wives, and thus Yao made Shun his successor, bypassing his unworthy son.
 After Shun's death, the tears of his two bereaved wives fell upon the bamboos growing there explains the origin of spotted bamboo.
 The two women later became goddesses Xiangshuishen after drowning themselves in the Xiang River.

 Japan

 Bamboo is a symbol of prosperity in Japan, and are used to make New Year's decorations called kadomatsu.
 Bamboo forests sometimes surround Shinto shrines and Buddhist temples as part of a sacred barrier against evil.
 In the folktale Tale of the Bamboo Cutter (Taketori Monogatari), princess Kaguya emerges from a shining bamboo section.

 In Japan, the Chinese "Three Friends of Winter" (kansai sanyū) concept is traditionally used as a ranking system, where pine (松 matsu) is the first rank, bamboo (竹 take) is the second rank, and plum (梅 ume) is the third rank.
 This system is used in many traditional arts like with sushi sets, embroidering kimono or tiers of accommodations at traditional ryōkan taverns.

+Bamboo is known to be a strong material and able to withstand extreme heat.
+It is the only plant known to have survived the atomic bombings of Hiroshima in 1945.